FIVE MOST SURPRISING FINDS

 A cable news interview lasts four to seven minutes.
 A Breakfast Club interview lasts thirty minutes to an hour.
 In that extended format, authenticity — or its absence — becomes visible.
 The audience, which is sophisticated and unforgiving, renders its judgment in real time through social media.
 No press secretary can control this environment.
 No communications strategy can survive it.

-And that is precisely why it works: the format itself is a filter for honesty, and the audience values honesty above all else.
+That is precisely why it works.
+The format itself is a filter for honesty, and the audience values honesty above all else.

 Joe Budden’s trajectory in podcasting is perhaps the most instructive case study in the economics of Black media independence.
 Budden, a former rapper, launched The Joe Budden Podcast and built it into one of the most popular podcasts in the country.
 Spotify signed him to an exclusive deal reportedly worth $10 to $25 million (Billboard, 2021).